As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Advanced carbon ceramic brake pads (low dust)
+• Carbon-infused ceramic brake pads (lower dust)

 Pros